 To the defense of Jack Dorsey, it is worth mentioning that among the progressive companies of Silicon Valley, Twitter seems to be the one most committed to the idea of free speech.
 Although he denied that the company targets conservatives, there is evidence of discriminatory practice that leaves little doubt that some form of censoring is taking place.

-Rather than being eased by Twitter’s denial of shadow banning, conservatives should be vigilant and explore other venues for free speech.We value your comments!
-Please weigh in on our comment section below.
+Rather than being eased by Twitter’s denial of shadow banning, conservatives should be vigilant and explore other venues for free speech.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com